-- A. This award will be given to the Junior Division Exhibitor group who demonstrates a willingness to help keep the Poultry barn in order; keep their own stall and tack in order; be a positive representative to the general public of 4-H and the poultry industry and be helpful and considerate to other Junior Division Exhibitors, Superintendents and Douglas County Fair & Rodeo Management and staff. - B. This award will be determined by the Poultry Superintendent and will be awarded at the Poultry Awards Meeting on Sunday.
+- A. This award will be given to the Junior Division Exhibitor group who demonstrates a willingness to help keep the Poultry barn in order; keep their own stall and tack in order; be a positive representative to the general public of 4-H and the poultry industry and be helpful and considerate to other Junior Division Exhibitors, Superintendents and Douglas County Fair & Rodeo Management and staff. - B. Poultry Barn Manager Award is determined by points awarded each day by a judge appointed by the Superintendent who tours the barn daily during Fair.
+The group with the highest points will be awarded the Barn Manager Award.